-Sample Emergency Procedures
+Sample Emergency Instructions

 A big part of being an entrepreneur is learning when to take risks and when to play it safe.
 Dealing with an emergency in the workplace definitely falls into the latter category.
 Whether you work out of your home, have a small retail establishment, or occupy larger facilities, you need to minimize the risks you take.
 Fires, accidents of all sorts, and natural disasters are just a few examples of how your business can be disrupted by things beyond your control.

-|Sample Emergency Procedures|
+|Sample Emergency Instructions|